Two women in bright clothes, hats, with purses and glasses, throwing fall leaves

 Before it gets too chilly, have a picnic date!
 A thermos of hot chocolate always helps if it’s a bit nippy.
 Plus, there will be fewer bugs around than in the heart of summer.

-Related: The Best On-Campus Dates
+Related: The Best Ideas for Dates on Your College Campus

 No matter what you decide to do this fall, make sure you’re taking time to enjoy the changing seasons and all the beauty that comes with it.
 As Friedrich Nietszche puts it, “Autumn is more the season of the soul than of nature."